marianul-commits/Moodly/README.md

 ## Features

+### Home
+The user can quick add a mood from the home widget, see how many moods it tracked in total with a history of them, and have a quick glance at the past 3 days

 ### Journal
 Moodly allows users to quickly jot down their thoughts from throughout the day and assigning emotions to them